 Guides and recognizes study in theoretical or clinical aspects of nursing for independent study or work/life credit.
 Department Consent Required.
 Course repeatable.
 Maximum number of credits allowed 3.

+Prerequisite: NRHL 330 for independent study credit.
 Admission into the RN to BSN program for work/life credit.